Tony St. Pierre

 Action Steps

-5. Use the Two-Minute Rule - Commit to two minutes of deep focus if you procrastinate.
-Momentum often follows.
+5. Use Two-Minute Focus - Give it two minutes if you resist the work.
+Momentum will follow.

 Consider This